Who We Are

 Sufi Center Minnesota

-Since 1998, Sufi Center Minnesota has helped hundreds of people connect deeply to and maintain connection with their Divine and authentic selves.
+Since 1998, Sufi Center Minnesota has helped thousands of people connect deeply to and maintain connection with their Divine and authentic selves.
 Our teachers come from diverse backgrounds and include therapists, healers, educators, bodyworkers, and business leaders.
 Many hold a Master of Divinity degree and Master Healer Certifications.
 All of our teachers have spent years learning and integrating sacred principles and practices into their daily lives.
 This living commitment makes it possible for us to support each individual in ways that are both compassionate and practical.